-- Opening to users in 1982 as the first light source in Japan.
+- Operated in 1982 as the first X-ray light source in Japan.

 Latest News From Photon Factory

+The due dates of the proposal submission are set twice a year (May and November) except for U, P and S1 categories (accepting at any time).
 Photon Factory welcomes an application of research proposals from all over the world.
-The due dates of the proposal submission are set twice a year (May and November) except for U, P and S1 categories.
 More information on the Photon Factory website.